-- (1) Approximating the effective resistances R{ab} for every $(a, b) \in E$, space efficiently.
-Fortunately, we can do this with high accuracy using the result of Murtagh, Reingold, Sidford, and Vadhan [43] for approximating the pseudoinverse of a Laplacian, which we state shortly. - (2) Verifying that a given set of random choices in Sparsify provides a sparse and accurate approximation to the input graph.
+- 1. Approximating the effective resistances $R{ab}$ for every $(a, b) \in E$ , space efficiently.
+Fortunately, we can do so to within high accuracy using the result of Murtagh, Reingold, Sidford, and Vadhan [MRSV17] for approximating the pseudoinverse of a Laplacian, which we state shortly. - 2.
+Verifying that a given set of random choices in Sparsify provides a sparse and accurate approximation to the input graph.
 The sparsity requirement is easy to check.
-To check that $\widetilde{L} \approx{\varepsilon} L$, we devise a verification algorithm that uses the algorithm of [43].
-The details are given in Lemma 5.7. - (3) The Laplacian solver of [43] only works for multigraphs (graphs with integer edge weights) and we want an algorithm that works for general weighted graphs.
-To fix this, we extend the work of [43] by giving a simple reduction from the weighted case to the multigraph case.
-The details can be found in Section B.
+To check that $\tilde{L} \approx{\varepsilon} L$ , we devise a verification algorithm that uses the algorithm of [MRSV17].
+The details are given in Lemma 5.7. - 3.
+The Laplacian solver of [MRSV17] only works for multigraphs (graphs with integer edge weights) and we want an algorithm that works for general weighted graphs.
+To fix this, we extend the work of [MRSV17] by giving a simple reduction from the weighted case to the multigraph case.
+The details can be found in Appendix B.